The Rise and Fall and Rise of Functional Programming (Composing Software)

 He didn’t know, so we asked his dad, who reached up on a high shelf and pulled down a book of games written in Basic.
 So began my journey with programming.
 By the time public school got around to teaching algebra, I already knew the topic well, because programming is basically algebra.
 It can be, anyway.

-The Rise of Composable Software
+The Rise of Functional Programming

 In the beginning of computer science, before most of computer science was actually done on computers, there lived two great computer scientists: Alonzo Church, and Alan Turing.
 They produced two different, but equivalent universal models of computation.
 Both models could compute anything that can be computed (hence, “universal”).